FAQs & TERMS

 Conflicts - any time you are going to miss 75% of the rehearsal.
 Leaving early or late for rehearsal must be cleared in advance and will be handled on a case-by-case basis.
 If you find that with your active schedule of other things (sports, lessons, etc.) that you will have more than 3 conflicts, you may want to reconsider participating.

-Costumes - for the Spring Musical, most costume pieces will be provided for cast members.
+Costumes - most costume pieces will be provided for cast members.
 We may ask cast members to provide base costume pieces from their own wardrobe.
-All participates are required to provide their own shoes.
+All participants are required to provide their own shoes.

-Dance Audition - students interested in auditioning for our Spring Musical are required to sign up for a dance audition time slot.
+Dance Audition - students interested in auditioning for our musical are encouraged to sign up for an optional dance audition time slot.
 Our choreographer will teach a portion of a dance during the audition.
 Students will perform the dance in small groups at the audition.

 Drama Workshop - an intensive class offered after school focusing on one aspect of theater (i.e. acting, singing, auditions, improv, choreography, set design, etc.)